-Trans Lifeline’s holiday commissary and bail fundraiser, now in its fourth year and titled Until We’re All Free, began in 2017.
-When we provide material support for folks who are incarcerated in prison or juvenile detention, they are able to reclaim their dignity and autonomy through access to food, care items, gender-affirming clothing, and phone calls among other necessary items.
+Trans Lifeline’s holiday commissary and bail fundraiser, now in its fifth year and titled Until We’re All Free, began in 2017.
+When we provide material support for folks who are incarcerated in prison or juvenile detention, they are able to reclaim their dignity and autonomy through access to food, care items, gender-affirming clothing, and phone calls, among other necessary items.

-Most of the corporations that operate prisons charge exorbitant fees to deposit money in prisoners’ commissary funds, literally profiting from the confinement of human beings.
-To distribute these funds, we partner with organizations doing direct support to trans folks on the inside in their communities.
-Over the last four years, the cohort of organizations we have worked with was heavily shaped by our existing professional relationships, as well as our own desires to respond to the flares of violence enacted upon our communities by a ruthless and immoral administration.
+Most corporations that operate prisons charge exorbitant fees to deposit money in prisoners’ commissary funds, literally profiting from the confinement of human beings.
+To distribute these funds, we partner with organizations providing direct support to trans folks on the inside in their communities.
+Over the last five years, the cohort of organizations we have worked with was heavily shaped by our existing professional relationships and our desires to respond to the flares of violence enacted upon our communities by a ruthless and immoral administration.

 The COVID-19 pandemic has made this fundraiser feel especially urgent.
 With limited access to inadequate health care, nonexistent protocols for slowing the spread of the virus, and increased social isolation, our trans siblings on the inside can’t wait any longer for the carceral system to protect them from harm when it is designed to do exactly the contrary.

 As trans people, it is our duty and legacy to care for each other, as did the ones who came before us.
 Our care is so vast, exacting, and necessary that it transcends bars and cages.
 Join us in supporting our trans family inside and continuing the fight for a world without prisons.